asyncio-docs/asyncio-doc/glossary.rst

         The event loop is the central execution device to launch execution of coroutines and handle I/O (Network, sub-processes...)

     future
         It's like a mailbox where you can subscribe to receive a result when it will be done.
+More details in `official documentation <https://docs.python.org/3/library/asyncio-task.html#future>`_

     task
         It represents the execution of a coroutine and take care the result in a future.
+More details in `official documentation <https://docs.python.org/3/library/asyncio-task.html#task>`_